vladshcherbin/dot-prop-wild/readme.md

 ## Usage

-This library is tested in Node 6 and up, if you are using this library in browser or in different Node version, you need to transpile ES6 code to your environment.
-The easiest way to do this is by using [Babel](https://babeljs.io/) with [@babel/preset-env preset](https://github.com/babel/babel/tree/master/packages/babel-preset-env).
+This library is written using ES6, in order to use it in your project it is advised to transpile it to your environment.
+The easiest way to do this is by using [Babel](https://babeljs.io) with [@babel/preset-env](https://github.com/babel/babel/tree/master/packages/babel-preset-env).

 ```js
 import get from 'dot-prop-wild'